raulmur/ORB_SLAM/README.md

-# ORB-SLAM-DWO
+# ORBSLAM_DWO

-ORB-SLAM-DWO is an adapted version of ORB-SLAM with double window optimization by Jianzhu Huai.
-In contrast to ORB-SLAM, (1) it does not rely on ROS, (2) it does not use the modified version of g2o shipped in ORB-SLAM, instead it used the g2o from github, (3) it used Eigen vectors and Sophus members instead of Opencv Mat to represent pose entities, and (4) it also incorporate a camera model from vikit of SVO and a motion model of Stereo PTAM for KITTI, (5) currently, it supported stereo SLAM, monocular SLAM, and stereo + inertial SLAM.
-The program may also run without ROS, but this is not well tested.
+ORBSLAM_DWO is developed on top of ORB-SLAM with double window optimization by Jianzhu Huai.
+The major differences from ORB-SLAM are: (1) it can run with or without ROS, (2) it does not use the modified version of g2o shipped in ORB-SLAM, instead it uses the g2o from github, (3) it uses Eigen vectors and Sophus members instead of Opencv Mat to represent pose entities, (4) it incorporates the pinhole camera model from [rpg_vikit](https://github.com/uzh-rpg/rpg_vikit.git) and a decay velocity motion model from [Stereo PTAM](https://github.com/lrse/sptam.git), (5) currently, it supports monocular, stereo, and stereo + inertial input for SLAM, note it does not work with monocular + inertial input.

 ORB-SLAM is a versatile and accurate Monocular SLAM solution able to compute in real-time the camera trajectory and a sparse 3D reconstruction of the scene in a wide variety of environments, ranging from small hand-held sequences to a car driven around several city blocks.
 It is able to close large loops and perform global relocalisation in real-time and from wide baselines.